Singer-songwriter Brian Alexander 'B A' Robertson had recorded unsuccessful albums

-of Bow Wow Wow's Annabella Lewin's lips, the host’s sexist introduction angered the participant, responding that she thought the show was "shit" before walking off.
-The show had been pre-recorded, so both the offensive introduction and her response and her response to it could have been cut.
+of Bow Wow Wow's Annabella Lewin's lips, the host’s sexist introduction angered the participant, responding that she thought the show was "pretty shit" before walking off to applause.
+The show had been pre-recorded, so both the offensive introduction and her response to it could have been cut.
 Robertson had already made a nuisance